pgadmin-org/pgadmin4/docs/en_US/query_tool.rst

 To erase the content of the *Query History* tab, select *Clear history* from the *Clear* drop-down menu.

+Query History is maintained across sessions for each database on a per-user basis when running in Query Tool mode.
+In View/Edit Data mode, history is not retained.
+By default, the last 20 queries are stored for each database.
+This can be adjusted in `config_local.py` by overriding the `MAX_QUERY_HIST_STORED` value.
+See the :ref:`Deployment <deployment>` section for more information.

 Use the *Connection status* feature to view the current connection and transaction status by clicking on the status icon in the Query Tool: